syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 {% endtabs %}

-Now, autocomplete triggered server side post and data manger hold where query with field name which shows mapped datasource fields text property.
+The autocomplete `Value` property triggers a server-side post when remote data used on autocomplete.
+The server side data manger holds `where` query which contains field `name` as autocomplete `Text` property.

-Please find the below screenshot for the datamanager where query.
+Find the following screenshot for the data manager where query.

 ![howto](how-to_images/howto6.png)

-Please find the below output for the above code.
+Find the following output for the previous code.

 ![howto](how-to_images/howto7.png)

 ## How to show text on autocomplete using key value

-You can set the value of Autocomplete textbox based on a given key value.
-The `selectValueByKey` property is used to select autocomplete value based on specified key value.
+You can set the value of autocomplete text box based on a given key value.
+The `SelectValueByKey` property is used to select autocomplete value based on the specified key value.

-Please find the below code for your reference.
+Refer to the following code sample.

 {% tabs %}